Byelaws of Restronguet Sailing Club:

-3.7 Every member shall furnish the Secretary with an up-to-date email address, which shall be recorded in the Register of Members, and any notice sent to such address shall be deemed to have been duly delivered.
+3.7 Every member shall furnish the Secretary with an up-to-date email address, which will be recorded in the register of Members, and any notice sent to such address shall be deemed to have been duly delivered.
 Any member who requires that such notices are sent by post must notify the Secretary in writing.

 3.8 An application for membership shall be in the form from time to time prescribed by the Committee, and shall include the name, address and email address of the candidate, and the boat type and mooring/ parking requirements.
 Appropriate fees will be returnable if the application is unsuccessful.

-3.9 The election of all classes of members is vested in the Committee and shall be by a simple majority vote of Committee members The Administrator will inform each candidate in writing of the candidate’s election or non-election and shall furnish an elected candidate with a copy of the Rules and Byelaws of the Club.
+3.9 The election of all classes of members is vested in the Committee and shall be by a simple majority vote of Committee members.
+The Administrator will inform each candidate in writing of the candidate’s election or non-election and shall furnish an elected candidate with a copy of the Rules and Bylaws of the Club.

 3.11 A charge may be levied for leaving boats on club premises or using club moorings.
 These fees shall be recommended by the General Committee to the Annual General Meeting for agreement.

-3.14 At the Committee’s discretion a scheme to encourage the take up of race duties may be offered.
-Details will be set out in the Byelaws.
+3.13 At the Committee’s discretion a scheme to encourage the take up of race duties may be offered.
+Details will be set out in the Bylaws.

 4. CONDUCT OF MEMBERS